christophergandrud/Rep-Res-Book/README.md

 #### Reproducing this Book in Linux

-You will need to install the the R packages RCurl and XML separately.
+You will need to install the R packages RCurl and XML separately.
 See [this post](https://GitHub.com/cboettig/treeBASE/issues/5) for more details.

 ### Session Info